| The

 some people just decided to stick around anyway for the company

+and libations.
 Saturday night -- more

 drinking, catered dinner from Chef Jerry, Florida shrimp from Doc